icure/icure-kotlin-sdk/docs/AnonymousAccessApi.md

 List healthcare parties for a provided group id

-Returns a list of healthcare parties contained in the group owning the providing id
+Returns a list of Users/healthcare parties contained in the group owning the providing id.
+In order to be returned, a healthcare party needs to be linked to a user an this user must have a property &#39;org.taktik.icure.public&#39; set to a boolean true.

 ### Example
 ```kotlin